 Switzerland: Types of Company

-The 'Holding' Company is a Stock Corporation with a particular tax status (see Offshore Legal and Tax Regimes).
+A holding company is a stock corporation with a particular tax status (see Offshore Legal and Tax Regimes).
 Holding companies benefit from reductions in corporate income tax and capital gains at federal and cantonal levels, and from a reduction in net worth tax at cantonal level.

 The Swiss holding company was a particular target of the OECD's 'unfair tax competition' initiative, and in 2004 an agreement was reached between Switzerland and the OECD whereby information about holding companies would be shared by Switzerland in circumstances where there was prima facie evidence of fraud.